Hanumanth004/NN_XOR_implementation/README.md

 # NN_XOR_implementation
 # Example of implementaion of Neural Network for XOR gate
-Neural Network implemenation of XOR gate with different activation functions (sigmoid, ReLU and tanh) and parameter update techniques.
-This implementation do not use any libraries for bacward and forward progration implemenation, other than using Linear Algebra subroutines for Matrix vector multiplication.
-This is an initial implemenation, so there might bugs!
-Any comments or suggestions are welcome!
+Neural Network implemenation of XOR gate in python with different activation functions (sigmoid, ReLU and tanh) and parameter update techniques.
+This implementation do not use any libraries for backward and forward progration implemenation, other than using Linear Algebra subroutines for Matrix vector multiplication.
+This is an initial implemenation, so there might be some bugs!
+Any comments or suggestions in making the design better are welcome!

 # Steps to use the design files